mInzamamMalik/google-credentials-helper/README.md

 Initially I wrote this library for myself and later I decided to open it for others, when I tried to use google apis in my nodejs server there was no way to pass the credentials directly as we can so in rest pai calls
 (it turned out there was a way before to pass config in client library initialization but later on it was pronounced deprecated)
-Google forced us to put the path of their `service account json` in environment variable insted of the the `service account json` itself. in local machine it worked fine I saved service account json in a folder and saved its path in env vars but when it came to deploy on heroku it was a real problem, because my github repo was public and I was not willing to add service account json in the repo even if it was private because you never know at that point I googled what other people doing for this problem, and I found [this article](https://devdojo.com/bryanborge/adding-google-cloud-credentials-to-heroku)
+Google forced us to put the path of their `service_account.json` file in environment variable insted of the the `service account json` itself which I donot understand and lots of other people complaining about that. in local machine it worked fine I saved service account json in a folder and saved its path in env vars but when it came to deploy on heroku it was a real problem, because my github repo was public and I was not willing to add service account json in the repo even if it was private because you never know at that point I googled what other people doing for this problem, and I found [this article](https://devdojo.com/bryanborge/adding-google-cloud-credentials-to-heroku)